charmoniumQ/PROBE/docs/benchmark_suite/README.md

 To elucidate the structure of the clusters, we plotted a dendrogram (@Fig:dendrogram) and listed the members of each cluster (@Tbl:members).
 We offer the following observations:

-- Fork and exec are nearby in feature-space, probably because programs usually do both.
+- Fork and exec are near each other in feature-space, probably because programs usually do both.

-- cd and shell-echo are nearby points, but it is surprising that blastn is also nearby, but they both have similar cputime-to-walltime ratios.
+- cd and shell-echo are near each other, but it is surprising that blastn is also nearby, but they both have similar cputime-to-walltime ratios. [^DSK: too many buts, confusing]

 - Many of the CPU-heavy workloads are grouped together, under lm-protection-fault.